-Go to Moe’s, Pei Wei, or some other fast casual restaurant when it’s really busy.
+Go to Moe’s, Pei Wei, or some other fast-casual restaurant when it’s really busy.
 Find an open table and park your family there while one person orders.
-Get your forks, napkins and drinks ready on the table in preparation for the food.
+Get your forks, napkins, and drinks ready on the table in preparation for the food.
 If another family comes along with a tray full of food and there are no open tables, simply say you were here first even if you don’t have your food.
-If they refuse to move, sit on the floor and begin eating at their feet like beggar outside the kings gate.
+If they refuse to move, sit on the floor and begin eating at their feet like beggars outside the king’s gate.

 I know they are required to say it, but it sounds so disingenuous and rehearsed.
 I wonder if they have a code word similar to people at Disney World when they say “Have a magical day”.
 Maybe “My Pleasure” is the code word and they hate all their customers.
 Maybe I’ll just stop saying thank you and save them the trouble.

-I used to avoid Chick-Fil-A. I realize now that was a mistake, but let me lay the groundwork to my insanity.
+I used to avoid Chick-Fil-A. I realize now that was a mistake, but let me lay the groundwork for my insanity.
 Growing up there was only one CFA in West Virginia that I knew about.
 It was in the Huntington mall and they handed out free samples near one of the entrances.
-As a principal, I don’t trust restaurants who hand out free samples.
+As a principal, I don’t trust restaurants that hand out free samples.
 Probably because they’re leftovers or food that fell on the floor.
-Also, I don’t trust stores that don’t have a brick and mortar establishment.
+Also, I don’t trust stores that don’t have a brick-and-mortar establishment.
 Like those mall kiosks in the middle of the aisle when they jump in your path and try to rub lotion on you.